zhaoren91/awesome-heart-sound-analysis/README.md

 # A comprehensive survey on heart sound analysis in the deep learning era

-This repository is a collection of academic articles, publiched methodologies, and datasets, on the topic of **heart sound analysis**.
+This repository is a collection of academic articles, publiched methodologies, and datasets during 2017–2022, on the topic of **heart sound analysis**.

 Content
 - [Surveys](#Surveys)